 You won’t go wrong starting with the salad of charred octopus, fennel, blood orange, and pear, moistened by a tart citrus vinaigrette.
 A pair of empanadas, stuffed with crab, shrimp, and artisanal cheese, are perfect for noncombative sharing.

-The house gets high marks for the branzino “in crazy water” (all’acqua pazza).
+The house gets high marks for its branzino “in crazy water” (all’acqua pazza).
 The fish, served in the company of briny little Taggiasca olives, pine nuts, and charred cherry tomatoes, is poached not a second too long, though the question of whether a fillet this small warrants a cash outlay of $46 is open to debate.

 Your vaunted mussels arrive in a ceramic pot whose lid, when inverted, becomes a receptacle for the spent shells.
 There are slabs of hot buttered baguette for dunking and an abundance of crisp fries, but many of the bivalves have become separated from their shells, a sure sign of overcooking.